 That's great, but I need to be cool!
 How can I stay cool if parts of my Wave get warm?

 The easiest way to keep this heat release from interfering with your cooling session is to wear your Embr Wave farther down your inner wrist, about an inch or two down from your hand or far enough that the metal doesn't come into contact with your skin when you bend or move your hand.
+You can also purchase a Comfort Case if you'd like to add an extra layer of insulation that can help prevent unwanted contact warmth.
+(As a bonus, our testing has shown that the Comfort Case can increase cooling capacity by up to 10%!)

 We also recommend making sure your Wave isn't covered by anything (like a sleeve or a pillow) when using it for cooling so that the heat can dissipate properly.